kstenschke/doublemac-theme/readme.md

 Authors and license
 -------------------

-This icon theme was created in 2016 by Kay Stenschke.
+This icon theme was created in 2016-2017 by Kay Stenschke.

 Licensed under the Creative Commons (Attribution-Share Alike 3.0 Unported) License.

-The following icons from third party sources were adapted for creating this theme:
+The following icons from third party sources were used in- or adapted for creating this theme:
 (icons that are not mentioned were created anew for this theme or adapted from the icons included with Double Commander's default icon theme)